 So that’s our primary concern with these pile caps.
-If there are screw piers in the middle and the ground is lifting, so if there was centre heave, then the screw piers aren’t going to provide any support especially if there’s a pile cap and the waffle slab lifts up off the screw pier and off the shaft.
+If there are screw piers in the middle and the ground is lifting, say if there was centre heave, then the screw piers aren’t going to provide any support especially if the waffle slab lifts up off the screw pier and off the shaft.

 Now we’re relying once again on the waffle slab having enough strength to do its spanning.
 So between this case where the ground subsides and in this case where the ground is lifting, there is no justification for designing this waffle slab for a lower site classification.

 Remember we’re talking about the H1, H2, E and P classes.
 There’s really no justification for designing a waffle slab for a lower site classification than what the soil classification is simply because you’re supporting it on screw piers.

 I would caution any designers out there that are saying we’re using screw piers so we’re going to design for a H1, H2 site.
 Whether its uplift and heave or consolidation – one way or the other – the foundation system still needs to stand on its merits.

 The house will be supported on screw piers which are appropriately designed by the manufacturer.
 The house is supported and a gap forms up.
 That’s fine, especially if it’s consolidation of loose soil then we’re in the position where we can fill that gap around the outside so that nobody is too worried about it.